pfiszer/UDP-Packet-Manager/README.md

 `from>to`

-**NOTE:** You cannot send to a port that is being used by this application
+**NOTE:** You cannot send to a port on localhost that is being used by this application